Volume Weighted Average Price (VWAP)

 VWAP initiates at the opening price level, and will move up or down with price movement and volume as the session continues.
 It can help to eliminate a lot of the noise within a stock throughout the day, even more so than a moving average would.
 It is compared at times to a moving average, and though it shares similarities, they are not the same.

 The biggest difference VWAP has from a moving average is the overall time frame.
 Moving averages are made to average specific amounts of time (9 candles, 50 candles, 200, etc.) VWAP however, is an average of the entire day.
-The closer to the open, the more sensitive the indicator is to price moves.
+The closer to the market open, the more sensitive the indicator is to price moves.
 As the day goes on, it becomes less so.
-This is a result of cumulative values, so as volume increases toward the end of the day, every piece of new data has less and less effect on VWAP.
+This is a result of cumulative values, so as volume increases toward the end of the day, every piece of new data for the stock has less and less effect on VWAP.

 Trading with VWAP

-It is said that when price is below VWAP, the stock is in a downtrend or there is a downward bias to the day.
+It is said that when price is below the indicator, the stock is in a downtrend or there is a downward bias to the day.
 The opposite is true if above.
 The indicator itself is more of an analysis tool rather than an entry/exit indicator.
 However, as a result of this association, the indicator is often traded like a moving average.
 Price will commonly either bounce and reverse direction, or break directly through.
-If you choose to treat VWAP as a moving average entry/exit signal indicator, the following would be potential entry points:
+If you choose to trade VWAP as a moving average entry/exit signal indicator, the following would be potential entry points:

 If you choose to use this method, I recommend monitoring 5 min charts to confirm VWAP breaks.
 As you can see in the previous 1 min chart above, at several points price breaks above or below VWAP, only to then reverse and retrace.
 5 min charts provide more reliable confirmation of breaks and entry/exit signals.
 In realtime, wait for candles to close before confirming breaks.
 These are demonstrated on the same $AAPL session on a 5 min chart below:

 Using the same 1 min chart for $AAPL, an example is provided below.
 In this scenario, notice that we are looking at a BARR pattern late in the day.
 High above VWAP, once the BUMP line breaks we have further confirmation that price will continue down, creating a less risk short entry scenario.
 As a third confirmation, RSI is overbought.
 Even further, 1 minute/candle later a MACD death cross is created as a fourth confirmation.
+Using VWAP in tandem with key intraday reversals times can be a viable strategy.

-On days that price action is trending, price will be above or below VWAP for much of the day.
-On ranging days that price action is consolidating or coiling, VWAP will flow through the middle of price action, showing the overall sideways direction of trading.
+On days that market price action is trending, price will be above or below VWAP for much of the day.
+On ranging days that market price action is consolidating or coiling, VWAP will flow through the middle of price action, showing the overall sideways direction of trading.
 This can help traders determine what type of strategy they should be utilizing.

-The difference from a moving average, which is commonly used in the development of trading strategies, is that VWAP is more of an analysis tool than a trade signal tool, as mentioned before.
+The difference from a moving average, which is commonly used in the development of stock trading strategies, is that VWAP is more of an analysis tool than a trade signal tool, as mentioned before.
 It gives a basic directional guide for whether there’s an upward or downward bias in price action, but the actual line alone shouldn’t be used to provide consistently good trade signals.
 A good reason could be that during strong trending moves the price may not touch (or even come close to) the VWAP.

-As mentioned before, the indicator is less sensitive to price action as the day extends.
+As mentioned before, the indicator is less sensitive to price action as the market day extends.
 Later in the day, the “lag” can become significant.
 Therefore, VWAP is of more value at the start of day to traders (in a directional sense) because it is more responsive to price moves.
 On the flip side, at the end of the day the indicator will flatten out and be of little use to traders (harder to determine overall up/down movement.)
 However, to major institutions, the end of day VWAP values are more important, since the end of the day VWAP value gives a benchmark for the day that the institution can compare their transactions.

 This indicator is meant to give the average price of a stock (so far) for the trading day, based on price moves and volume.
 It’s an intra-day indicator, starting with the first period (based on chart time frame chosen) of the day, and ending with the last.
 The larger the time frame of candles, the less useful the indicator becomes.